Back To TOP

 • Avoiding irritants:

-• Choose unscented, hypoallergenic cleaning products and laundry detergents.
+• Choose hypoallergenic and fragrance-free cleaners and laundry detergents.

 • Avoid smoking indoors, as cigarette smoke is a potent allergen.

-• If pollen is a trigger, limit your cat’s time outdoors during peak seasons.
+• If pollen is a trigger, limit your cat's time outdoors during peak season.

-• Wipe your cat’s paws and fur with a damp cloth when they come in from outside.
+• Wipe your cat's paws and fur with a damp cloth when they come from outside.

 When allergen avoidance isn't enough, medications help control the allergic response: